8 - 9 a.m. Town Hall

 Grab some breakfast and get ready to participate in this virtual discussion.
 After a short introduction, facilitators from Propel Nonprofits and Idealware/Tech Impact will guide you to breakout rooms where you can connect with peers from small-to-medium sized organizations.
 Compare notes on how technology can help you work from home, deliver programs remotely, and raise money during periods of social distancing and sheltering in place.
 Get advice on how you can make the best of this situation, putting systems and habits in place that make your organization more nimble and resilient for the long term.

-Karen Graham, director of education & outreach, Tech Impact and Luciano Patino, technology/IT manager, Propel Nonprofits
+Joel Barker, president, Brave North Technology; Karen Graham, director of education & outreach, Tech Impact; Luciano Patino, technology/IT manager, Propel Nonprofits; and Linda Widdop, managing director of client solutions, Tech Impact

 11 a.m. - 12 p.m.
 Round 1 Breakout Sessions